Amoghdatascience/Disease-Prediction-using-transfer-Learning-models/README.md

-To summarize, the research paper draws a comparison of performance between VGG16, CNN and RESNET out of which, RESNET had the highest accuracy of the three and then simple CNN to follow.
-Oddly, VGG16 had a decent but still lowest accuracy of the three a bizare thing I observed.
+To summarize, the research paper draws a comparison of performance between VGG16, CNN and RESNET out of which, RESNET had the highest accuracy followed by VGG16 and then simple CNN